 Cultivation of soils with high content of organic material causes the release of a long term bounded N. Activity data regarding the area of histosols in the Republic of Croatia have been obtained from the Croatian Agency for Environment and Nature, based on information available from ARKOD (Croatian Land Parcel Identification System - LPIS).
 Resulting total histosol area amounts to 2685.49 ha.
-According to CEA expert judgment this value is accurate on a national level and can be used for each year in the entire period from 1990-2016.
+According to CEA expert judgment this value is accurate on a national level and can be used for each year in the entire period from 1990-2017.

 Uncertainty estimates are based on expert judgement and IPCC values on default EF.
-Uncertainty of activity data is $\pm 30\%$ for mineral fertilizers, $\pm 10\%$ for animal manure, N-fixing crops and crop residues while for histosols it is $\pm 20\%$.
-The expert judgement used for the uncertainty of the AD is based on the authority of the AD source (lower uncertainty for high authority CBS source, higherfor FAO and other data), observing annual variation in AD and of periodic revisions of the AD.
-Uncertainty of emission factors amounts $\pm 30\%$ for mineral fertilizers, N-fixing crops and crop residues, $\pm 50\%$ for animal manure, while for histosols is up to ±500% (using default EF IPCC value).
+Uncertainty of activity data is 30% for mineral fertilizers, $\pm 10\%$ for animal manure, N-fixing crops and crop residues while for histosols it is $\pm 20\%$ .
+The expert judgement used for the uncertainty of the AD is based on the authority of the AD source (lower uncertainty for high authority CBS source, higher for FAO and other data), observing annual variation in AD and of periodic revisions of the AD.
+Uncertainty of emission factors is within the default range of -70% to +200% for mineral fertilizers, N-fixing crops and crop residues, within combined -50% to +150% uncertainty range for animal manure, while for histosols is up to $\pm 500\%$ (using default EF IPCC values).
 Direct N2O emissions from agricultural soils have been calculated using the same method and data sets for every year in the time series.

 Data on the production of crops were obtained from the Central Bureau of Statistics and FAO database.
 Croatian CBS are considered to be the most accurate data source and CBS AD was always used when available.
 For crops where national data was not available, FAO data was considered an adequate replacement source following trend analysis.
 Where only a part of the national dataset was missing for a specific crop, trend of FAO data was found to be inline with the national data trends, with no outliers.